And never, ever use ActiveRecord filters.

 I will today settle one of the great issues of our time: whether or not to always put a newline at the end of a file.There are two reasons why it's a good idea, and zero reasons why it's a bad idea.

 Let's consider these files:

-The first reason: when using various command line tools, their output . . .
+The first reason: when using various command . . .

 Ruby's Timeout library had a serious problems before 1.9: it would sometimes not timeout.
 This was solved by system-timer(see the readme for more background).
 But in 1.9, we finally have a Timeout thatreliablytimes out, joy.
 However, it still has some problems.